kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 A traffic light LED serves as a system indicator, lighting up when receiving a signal from the microcontroller that indicates the selection of cold, hot water and the water temperature has reached 37.C.

-- [ ] A.P4: Describe the function of some appropriate input and output hardware devices.

-Description of some appropriate could be found in activity 3.

-- A description of the system design covering input and output devices and microcontroller connections

-**Examples:**

 - [ ] A.P5: Produce an outline design for the program structure considering some key operational requirements.